A King and Queen. Dated c 1480s – could these paintings be based upon Anne And Richard? The Eaton Wall Paintings

 ‘…where as he in the grete Hall there in the presens of many of his lordes & muche other people shewde his grefe and displeasure aforsaid & said it neuer came into his thought or mynde to marry in suche maner wise nor willyng or glad of the dethe of his quene but as sorye & in hert as hevye as man myght be…’

-Croyland, disapproving of Richard as per usual, and never missing an opportunity to hurl a fine piece of mud at Richard wrote that he was pushed into the denial by Sir Richard Ratcliffe and William Catesby adding, rather slyly, it was not what he really wished himself.
-It unclear how Croyland was privy to these most private thoughts of Richard ..but I digress.
-This is all well document elsewhere and I shall not go into it here except to comment on those abhorrent rumours.
+Croyland, disapproving of Richard as per usual, and never missing an opportunity to have a poke, wrote that he was pushed into the denial by Sir Richard Ratcliffe and William Catesby adding, rather slyly, it was not what he really wished himself although it’s unclear how Croyland was privy to these most private thoughts of Richard – but I digress.
+This is all well documented elsewhere, including the plans afoot for Richard to marry Joanna of Portugal, the daughter of Alfonso V of Portugal and I shall not go into it here except to comment on those dark, insidious rumours.

 The Gate House of the Priory of the Knights Hospitaller of St John at Clerkenwell.

 Clearly Richard gave to Anne the loyalty that he was to find so disastrously lacking in others to himself.
-A sweet, personal reminder of the closeness of the couple exists in Richard’s expenses when as Duke of Gloucesters were included the items
+A sweet, personal reminder of the closeness of the couple exists in Richard’s expenses, when as Duke of Gloucester, were included the following items

 …the same, for certain cloth bought for the use of the most dear consort of the said duke, London 3 December 1476 £10.8.4